baloise/gitopscli/README.md

 make install
 ```

-The use it normally like
+Then use it normally like

 ```bash
 gitopscli deploy --help